rajatbhatnagar94/sniper/README.md

 ### Overview
 - We provide a Cloud based application security service
 - You can protect your servers from Denial of Service attacks by sending the load balancers access logs and application server logs to our cloud service.
+- You can also analyse your application logs do detect anomalies using the Kibana Dashboard provided.

 ### Integration with your application
 - Making configuration changes in Nginx.